Working Papers

 Note.
 Ground shaking by Earthquakes in Indonesia

 Abstract: What are the long-term impacts of large inflows of forcibly displaced persons on displaced-hosting social participation outcomes?
 This paper tackles this question by exploiting the construction of reservoirs during the Spanish dictatorship (1936-1975), which forced thousands of people into displacement.
-I profit from the margin of whether a pre-dictatorship project of 1933 planned the closest reservoir to a municipality, its size and distance to implement an instrumental variable approach.
+I use the margin of whether the closest reservoir to a municipality was planned before the dictatorship, as well as its size and distance, to implement an instrumental variable approach.
 For this purpose, I rely on a newly-collected historical panel dataset on forced displacement and social participation.
-The results show a long-term and sizable decrease in voter turnout and the number of associations created in \textit{host} communities.
-In turn, the number of the forcibly displaced population relative to the natives mitigates the impacts.
-I propose two mechanisms: general and institutional trust.
-A reservoir impacted natives and forcibly displaced populations differently, leading to inter-group clashes with long-lasting effects on a decrease in between-group and institutional trust.
+I show that host municipalities experience a long-term and sizable decrease in voter turnout and new associations created from 1977 to 2019.
+In turn, a higher internally displaced population share relative to the natives mitigates the impacts.
+I propose two mechanisms associated with a drop in host municipalities in institutional and general trust.

 Note.
-Reservoirs location and size in Spain
+Reservoirs location in Spain

 Presented: Virtual Economic History Seminar- Warwick University, Irish Economic Association Annual Conference 2021, 14th International Conference on Migration and Development, IMISCOE 2021, The Migration Conference 2021, PhD Working Group TCD.